ig-perez/virtual-device-example/README.md

 in this repo so you can run the test scripts and see them in action.
 Our .env file contains our tokens.
 You should add yours when creating your own test scripts.

+**FYI - the included tokens are so that new users can get started quickly.
+However, they are common tokens and will NOT work as reliably as creating your own.** Please follow the steps above to create your own.

 * Create a file ".env" in the folder where you are going to run the scripts or copy the example.env and save it as .env.
 * Add your tokens.
 By default, the token will be stored as:
 ```